reese72/LethalData/README.md

 - Top and Bottom line loot for each day
 - Automatic quota roll calculation
 - Save and Load to file
+- Import from MakuSheet
 - Per-Quota average and profit
 - Overall average and ship loot
 - Plenty of other feature and UI improvements in the works

 ## Known issues

-- The code for v1.1 is pretty bad.
-I may try to clean it up, but if it ain't broke don't fix it.
+- Spreadsheet importing is currently hardcoded for MakuSheet only, importing other sheets won't work well if at all.
-- Element spacing and size may be inconsistent with monitor size and scaling, 1.1.2 includes some changes to mitigate (but not fix) this
+- Element spacing and size may be inconsistent with monitor resolution and scaling.